 3. When a new bill introduced in Congress reduces funding for care of persons diagnosed with mental illness, a group of nurses write letters to their elected representatives in opposition to the legislation.
 Which role have the nurses fulfilled?

-- a.
-Recovery
+- Recovery

-- b.
-Attending
+- Attending

-- c.
-Advocacy
+- Advocacy

-- d.
-Evidence-based practice
+- Evidence-based practice

 An advocate defends or asserts another's cause, particularly when the other person lacks the ability to do that for self.
-Examples of individual advocacy include helping clients understand their rights or make decisions.
+Examples of individual advocacy include helping patients understand their rights or make decisions.
 On a community scale, advocacy includes political activity, public speaking, and publication in the interest of improving the human condition.
-Since funding is necessary to deliver quality programming for persons with mental illness, the letter-writing campaign advocates for that cause on behalf of clients who are unable to articulate their own needs.
+Since funding is necessary to deliver quality programming for persons with mental illness, the letter-writing campaign advocates for that cause on behalf of patients who are unable to articulate their own needs.